noel3740/burger/README.md

     ![](screenshots/devour-button.JPG "Screenshot of the devour button")

-2. When the is pressed the burger will move from the `Burgers to eat` section to the `Burgers devoured` section.
+2. When the `devour` button is pressed the burger will move from the `Burgers to eat` section to the `Burgers devoured` section.

     ![](screenshots/burgers-devoured-section.JPG "Screenshot of the burgers devoured section")